ghostroad/TheOrchardTest/README.md

 ## Installation

 The service is written in Python 3 and requires a Postgres database.
-After cloning, perform the following steps to install it locally for development purposes (all within the base repository folder):
+After cloning, perform the following steps to install it locally for development purposes:
 - (Optionally) Create a virtual environment, using `conda` or `virtualenv`.
 - Install the dependencies: ```pip install -r requirements.txt```.
 - Export as environment variables: `FLASK_APP=sietsema.py` and `FLASK_ENV=development`.